Deloitte-US-Consulting-Open-Source/superset/README.md

 ## Why Superset?

-Superset is a modern data exploration and data visualization platform.
+Superset is a modern data exploration & data visualization platform.
 Superset can replace or augment proprietary business intelligence tools for many teams.
 Superset integrates well with a variety of data sources.

 Superset provides:

 - A **no-code interface** for building charts quickly
 - A powerful, web-based **SQL Editor** for advanced querying
-- A **lightweight semantic layer** for quickly defining custom dimensions and metrics
+- A **lightweight semantic layer** for quickly defining custom dimensions & metrics
 - Out of the box support for **nearly any SQL** database or data engine
 - A wide array of **beautiful visualizations** to showcase your data, ranging from simple bar charts to geospatial visualizations
 - Lightweight, configurable **caching layer** to help ease database load
-- Highly extensible **security roles and authentication** options
+- Highly extensible **security roles & authentication** options
 - An **API** for programmatic customization
 - A **cloud-native architecture** designed from the ground up for scale